Jessica Pegula: 2025: US Open semifinal

-Pegula began her North American hardcourt season with an opening round loss to eventual champion Leylah Fernandez at the Washington Open.
+Pegula began her North American hardcourt season with an opening-round loss to eventual champion Leylah Fernandez at the Washington Open.
 As two-time defending champion at the Canadian Open, she lost to world No. 386, Anastasija Sevastova, in the third round.
 She then lost in the third round at the Cincinnati Open to Magda Linette.
 At the US Open, Pegula defeated Mayar Sherif, Anna Blinkova, Victoria Azarenka Ann Li and Barbora Krejčíková to make her second successive semi-final at the event.
 She lost in the last four to eventual champion Aryna Sabalenka.

-Seeded fifth at the China Open, Pegula was given a bye in the first round and then recorded wins over Ajla Tomljanovic, 30th seed Emma Raducanu 23rd seed Marta Kostyuk and 16th seed Emma Navarro to reach the semifinals, at which point her run was ended by 26th seed Linda Nosková in a match that went to a deciding set tiebreak.
+Seeded fifth at the China Open, Pegula was given a bye in the first round and then recorded wins over Ajla Tomljanović, 30th seed Emma Raducanu 23rd seed Marta Kostyuk and 16th seed Emma Navarro to reach the semifinals, at which point her run was ended by 26th seed Linda Nosková in a match that went to a deciding set tiebreak.
 A bye, followed by three set wins over Hailey Baptiste, ninth seed Ekaterina Alexandrova qualifier Kateřina Siniaková and world No. 1, Aryna Sabalenka, saw Pegula reach the final at the Wuhan Open, which she lost to third seed Coco Gauff.

 At the WTA Finals in November, where she was seeded fifth, Pegula defeated defending champion and third seed Coco Gauff, lost to world No. 1 Aryna Sabalenka and then overcame eighth seed Jasmine Paolini to finish second in her group and make it through to the semifinals, at which point she lost to sixth seed Elena Rybakina in three sets.
 Pegula finished the year ranked No. 6 in the world, her fourth consecutive top-10 ranking.

+Pegula was awarded the WTA Karen Krantzcke Sportsmanship Award at the end of the year.